wahabs/Notes-on-Effective-JavaScript/README.md

 # Notes on *Effective JavaScript* by David Herman

+Intended to be a supplement to anyone's studying of JavaScript, whether through [Herman's book](http://www.amazon.com/Effective-JavaScript-Specific-Software-Development/dp/0321812182) or elsewhere.
+Does not attempt to be neutral or objective on matters of best practice.

+Released under the [MIT License.][license].
+Issues/pull requests welcome.

+[license]: ./LICENSE.md

 ### Chapter 1 - Accustoming Yourself to JavaScript

 #### Item 2: Understand JavaScript's Floating Point Numbers